Small Groups

 Greater access to your expert local guide for a more intimate and personalised experience.

-Our 6-day Base Camp adventure into the Tombstone Mountains begins in Dawson City, exploring the sites of this famous area.
+Our 8-day Base Camp adventure into the Tombstone Mountains begins in Whitehorse, flying or driving to Dawson City.
 Because the Tombstone Mountains are very strenuous for backpacking, we have designed this trip as a fly-in and fly-out trip to take you to the heart of the Tombstones without having to backpack over the strenuous areas.
 Although we do backpack from the landing location at Talus Lake to Divide Lake, we spend the days between doing day hikes in the area with minimal weight.
 On the first day, we will explore a bit of the Dawson City area before driving to the beginning of the Dempster Highway and taking our flight into the park.
 Entering the park with a helicopter flight into the heart of the region, our hikes take us between Talus and Divide Lakes and the surrounding valley and its imposing landscape of hanging valleys, morraine lakes, and spectacular Tombstone vistas.
 After day hiking our way around this area of the Tombstone Mountains, we fly back out by helicopter to our van and then back to Dawson City.
+Note: this is a custom tour only.
+It is very heavy with transportation.
+If you are considering this tour, we take a minimum of three people and a maximum of four.
+Your dates must be flexible because of the need to book multiple modes of transportation, accommodation, and park access.

 Greater access to your expert local guide for a more intimate and personalised experience.